 about arts integration menomonie

 Arts Integration Menomonie (A.I.M.) is a grant-funded organization based at the University of Wisconsin-Stout and partnered with the School District of the Menomonie Area.
 Through this university and school district partnership, A.I.M. supports pre-service and early career teachers by expanding and strengthening their instructional methods through arts integration.
-In addition A.I.M. strives to enhance teacher well-being through mindfulness practices.
+In addition, A.I.M. strives to enhance teacher well-being through mindfulness practices.

-a.i.m. directs its efforts around these major goals:
+a.i.m. directs its efforts around tEACHER RETENTION

 A.I.M.'s CORE PROGRAMS include:

-These programs are designed to enhance teachers':
+These programs are designed to ENHANCE teachers':

 long-term goals of AIM: